-With HSS Plus 2019 conducted among inmates at the central prisons under the NACP, India is one among the few countries across the globe with large-scale systematic HIV/AIDS related bio-behavioural surveillance systems among this key population.
-The latest figures from "National Crime Records Bureau on Prison Statistics-2017" reports 4.51 lakh (0.45 million) prisoners as of end of year 2017.
+With HSS Plus 2019 being conducted among inmates at the central prisons under the NACP, India is one of the few countries across the globe with large-scale systematic HIV/AIDS related biobehavioural surveillance systems among this key population.
+The latest figures from "National Crime Records Bureau on Prison Statistics-2017" reports 4.51 lakh (0.45 million) prisoners at the end of year 2017.
 In the same year, around 16.56 lakh (1.65 million) people were admitted in various jails of the country.
-Findings from the HSS Plus 2019 will be helpful to augment evidence driven national AIDS response aiming to reach more than 16.50 lakh inmates.
+Findings from the HSS Plus 2019 would be helpful to augment evidence-driven national AIDS response program aiming to reach more than 16.50 lakh inmates.

 In this first round of HSS Plus among inmates at selected central prisons, the prevalence of HIV infection among prisoners was observed to be about 2% in 2019.
 This is almost 9 times higher than that in the general population and comparable to HIV prevalence observed among FSWs in India.
 However, although prevalence is much higher, the knowledge about HIV/AIDS is much below the desired levels.
-Less than 3 of every 10 inmates had comprehensive correct knowledge of HIV/AIDS.
-In high prevalence States of Manipur, the knowledge about HIV prevention through consistent use of condom is reported by only 4 of every 10 respondent.
+Less than 3 of every 10 inmates had comprehensive and accurate knowledge of HIV/AIDS.
+In high prevalence States of Manipur, knowledge about HIV prevention through consistent use of condom is reported by only 4 of every 10 respondents.

 The findings show sub-optimal coverage of HIV testing in a population where HIV prevalence is much higher than the general population.
-Only three prison inmates out of 10 reported to have tested for HIV in the last 12 months.
+Only 3 prison inmates out of 10 reported to have tested for HIV in the last 12 months.
 As a result of sub-optimal testing coverage, less than half of HIV positive inmates were on ART.
-This is a critical gap and a priority area of future interventions designing as national programme aims to achieve Fast-Track treatment target of 90-90-90 by 2020.
+This is a critical gap and a priority area for designing future interventions, as the national programme aims to achieve Fast-Track treatment target of 90-90-90 by 2020.

-The findings establish over-representation of IDUs in Indian prisons than people from the general population.
-In Mizoram, almost 4 of every 10 inmates reported ever injecting drug for pleasure.
+The findings go on to establish over-representation of IDUs in Indian prisons than people from the general population.
+In Mizoram, almost 4 of every 10 inmates reported ever injecting drugs for pleasure.
 Less than 60% of IDU inmates reported use of sterile N/S for their last injecting episode in comparison to 85% by IDU in general (National Integrated Biological Behavioural Surveillance Survey, India, 2015).
 Clearly, the inmates with IDU history are less likely to follow safe injecting drug practices.

-The findings also indicate presence of sexual activities in prison with 16 of every 100 inmates reporting the same.
-Also, the clients of sex workers are represented in central prisons in a significant proportion with only half reporting use of condoms during their last sexual act with paid partners.
+The findings also indicate the presence of sexual activities in prison with 16 of every 100 inmates reporting the same.
+Also, the clients of sex workers are represented in central prisons in a significant proportion, with only half of them reporting use of condoms during their last sexual act with paid partners.

-Overall 2019 round of HSS Plus establishes that people at high risk of HIV infection are over-represented in Indian prisons.
-The prison population are not completely isolated from the general community as majority return to their villages, towns or cities from where they come.
-The comprehensive package of services, across prevention-detection-treatment continuum in prisons and other closed settings, being launched and expanded under the NACP is a critical step in right direction as country moves towards achieving 'End of AIDS' as a public health threat by 2030.
+Overall, 2019 round of HSS Plus establishes that people at high risk of HIV infection are over-represented in Indian prisons.
+The prison population is not completely isolated from the general community, as majority return to their villages, towns or cities of origin.
+The comprehensive package of services, across prevention-detection-treatment continuum in prisons and other closed settings, being launched and expanded under the NACP is a critical step in the right direction, as the country moves towards achieving 'End of AIDS' as a public health threat by 2030.